 Quik Trip Park at Grand Prairie

-The City of Grand Prairie, Texas wanted a minor league professional baseball team within its city limits to add to the economic development and quality of life for its residents.
+The City of Grand Prairie, Texas, wanted a minor league professional baseball team within its city limits to add to the economic development and quality of life for its residents.
 The City and the Team wanted a ballpark that would fit within an existing development district where Lone Star Park (horse racing) and the Nokia Theater (performing arts center) were currently located.
 Crafton Tull designed a state of the art ballpark.
-The ballpark seats 4,200 fans with typical amenities of restrooms, concessions, good sightlines to the field, and ease of egress and circulation.
-Unique amenities include a progressive boardwalk surrounding the entire ball field, Kids Zone and pool, cigar bar, restaurant, beverage bar, suites, party decks and unique seating options.
+The ballpark seats 4,200 fans with typical amenities of restrooms, concessions, excellent sightlines to the field, and ease of egress and circulation.
+Unique amenities include a progressive boardwalk surrounding the entire ball field, Kids Zone and pool, cigar bar, restaurant, beverage bar, suites, and party decks.
 The design of the park reflects Grand Prairie’s aviation history, complete with steel trusses that recall an airplane hangar.
-Crafton Tull, in conjunction with the Grand Prairie Parks and Recreation Department, developed plans for a playground which connects to the QuikTrip Park (a minor league baseball stadium) at Grand Prairie, Texas.
-Crafton Tull designed the park so that it provided experiences found in many of the parks in the Grand Prairie park system.
-Besides a jungle gym and playground with rock climbing, it features miniature golf and a miniature baseball diamond, basketball courts and a performing arts area.
-Also included in the park design was a mist fountain, an entry kiosk, concession terrace and storage building.
+Crafton Tull, in conjunction with the Grand Prairie Parks and Recreation Department, developed plans for a playground that connects to the QuikTrip Park (a minor league baseball stadium) at Grand Prairie, Texas.
+Crafton Tull’s design provided the experiences found in many of the parks in the Grand Prairie system.
+In addition to a jungle gym and playground with rock climbing, it features miniature golf, a scaled-down baseball diamond, basketball courts and, a performing arts area.
+The design also included a mist fountain, an entry kiosk, concession terrace, and storage building.
 QuikTrip Park was named “Best New Ballpark” of 2008 by Baseball Digest.